koskath/arete2/course_content/SC/final_md_files/Lecture2/lecture_2_slide_59_cip-carriage-and-insurance-paid-to-seller-buyer.md

-# CIP – Carriage and Insurance paid to Seller Buyer
+# Slide 59 of Lecture 2 contains information about CIP – Carriage and Insurance paid to Seller Buyer
 # The image in slide 59 of lecture 2 is structured horizontally, depicting various stages of a supply chain connected by vertical dashed lines and divided into sections by these lines.

 From left to right: